Fdawgs/fastify-disablecache/README.md

 ### Why These Headers?

--   `Cache-Control` - Primary response header for configuring cache controls [since HTTP/1.1](https://httpwg.org/specs/rfc7234.html#header.cache-control)
+-   `Cache-Control` - Primary response header for configuring cache controls [since HTTP/1.1](https://httpwg.org/specs/rfc7234.html#header.cache-control); whilst `no-store` is the directive to disable caching, certain clients (such as [Internet Explorer](https://docs.microsoft.com/en-us/troubleshoot/developer/browsers/connectivity-navigation/how-to-prevent-caching#the-cache-control-header)) did not use it, thus the addition of `max-age=0, must-revalidate`
 -   `Expires` - Included for backwards compatibility with [HTTP/1.0 caches](https://www.w3.org/Protocols/HTTP/1.0/spec.html#Expires)
 -   `Pragma` - Included for backwards compatibility with [HTTP/1.0 caches](https://www.w3.org/Protocols/HTTP/1.0/spec.html#Pragma), was [used by Internet Explorer](https://docs.microsoft.com/en-us/troubleshoot/developer/browsers/connectivity-navigation/how-to-prevent-caching#the-pragma-no-cache-header)
 -   `Surrogate-Control` - Not a standardised response header but is [used by CDNs and reverse proxies](https://www.w3.org/TR/edge-arch/) for cache control

-You can read more about these response headers on [MDN here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers#caching).

 ## Installation